willamezhang/fingerprint-pore-detection/README.md

 # Fingerprint pore detection
-This repository contains the original implementation of the fingerprint pore detection from [Improving Fingerprint Pore Detection with a Small FCN]().
+This repository contains the original implementation of the fingerprint pore detection from ["Improving Fingerprint Pore Detection with a Small FCN"]().
+It also contains code for repeating our evaluation protocol for pore detection in PolyU-HRF _GroundTruth_ and our unofficial reimplementation of ["A deep learning approach towards pore extraction for high-resolution fingerprint recognition"](https://ieeexplore.ieee.org/document/7952518/).

 ## PolyU-HRF dataset
 The Hong Kong Polytechnic University (PolyU) High-Resolution-Fingerprint (HRF) Database is a high-resolution fingerprint dataset for fingerprint recognition.
 We ran all of our experiments in the PolyU-HRF dataset, so it is required to reproduce them.
 PolyU-HRF can be obtained by following the instructions from its authors [here](http://www4.comp.polyu.edu.hk/~biometrics/HRF/HRF_old.htm).